Debanjali14/ECommerce_Assignment/README.md

 # ECommerce_Assignment
-##This is an ecommerce system which is based oi
+##This is an ecommerce system which is based on hibernate and my sql